jjdelorme/EventsSample/README.md

 # Events Sample

-Demonstrates a complete, yet simple ASP.NET application that enables viewing, editing and receiving notifcations for data persisted with NoSQL in [Google Firestore](https://cloud.google.com/firestore#section-4) or a Mongo database.
+Demonstrates a complete, yet simple ASP.NET application deployed to [Google Cloud Run](https://cloud.google.com/run/docs/) that enables viewing, editing and receiving notifcations for data persisted with NoSQL in [Google Firestore](https://cloud.google.com/firestore#section-4) or a Mongo database.
 The server publishes events to a [Google PubSub](https://cloud.google.com/pubsub#section-5) topic while separately subscribing to the topic so that realtime notifications will be delivered using [ASP.NET SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) over a websocket connection from the server back to the client.

 ## Overview
 ### Technologies Demonstrated